movementlabsxyz/movement-hack-temp/src/ch03-00-domain-modeling.md

-# Planning your course project
+# Planning your capstone project

-This course encourages you to spend time planning your capstone project.
-Whether it's a public good, a for-profit dApp or service, or something completely different, your project should be something that moves you, because you'll be investing decent amounts of time .
+You'll be investing a decent chunks of time building your capstone project.
+Even an hour or two a day working on it is enough, but it takes commitment and dedication to get a worthwhile project done.
+So, whether it's a public good, a for-profit dApp or service, or something completely different, your project should be something that moves you.

-This chapter will guide you to plan your project's user story and model its domain for the best possible outcome.
+This chapter will guide you to plan your capstone project in the following ways:

+* Understanding principles of domain modeling
+* Writing the user journey for your project
+* Creating an archictual diagram to model your project's domain